stuartleaver/rock-paper-scissors-static-web-app/README.md

-# A Rock Paper Scissors game hosted within an Azure Static Web App
+# A Rock Paper Scissors game hosted within an Azure Static Web App that's seems like it's cheating

 At Build 2020, Microsoft announced [Static Web Apps](https://azure.microsoft.com/en-gb/services/app-service/static/).
 Static Web App's allows acceleration of development with a static front fend with the option of using serverless API's as the back end.
 The serverless API's being Azure Functions.